Documentation Index

 Merchant Creates Payment Intent

 /payment-intents with amount, currency, and redirect URLs.
-Receives client_secret for browser authentication.2
+Receives client_secret for browser authentication.Customer Redirected to Checkout

 - Checkout validates card details client-side (Luhn, expiry, CVV)